 Regenerative Fan(1) Fix the new fan to the fan fixing plate.
-(Mounting screw \times 2)
+(Mounting screw \times 2) Installation

-At this point, tighten the screws diagonally.
+(RC700-A only) At this point, tighten the screws diagonally.
 Be careful of the mounting direction.

-(2) Mount the regenerative resistance to the rear plate.
-(Mounting screw ×2) Be careful of the mounting direction.

-- (3) Mount the rear plate to the body.
-(Mounting screw $\times 5$) - (4) Connect the regenerative module connector to the DMB. - (5) Connect the regenerative module connector to the DPB. - (6) Connect the fan extension connector. - (7) Bind the 15 V power supply cable and fan cable. by the cable tie (AB150).
+- (2) Mount the regenerative resistance to the rear plate.
+(Mounting screw ×2) Be careful of the mounting direction. - (3) Mount the rear plate to the body.
+(Mounting screw \times 5) - (4) Connect the regenerative module connector to the DMB. - (5) Connect the regenerative module connector to the DPB. - (6) Connect the fan extension connector. - (7) Bind the 15 V power supply cable and fan cable. by the cable tie (AB150).